turbotobias/mono/readme.md

     ...
 ```

-Without increasing bundle size or hurting performance
+Without increasing bundle size or hurting performance, in a large but not super large codebase (6 figure LOC)

 **Problems with this approach**

-- Phantom errors from any tiny tsconfig mistake → should error on misconfig?
+- Phantom errors from any misconfig of tsconfig → error on misconfig (?)
-- Not reliable across bundlers → each bundler needs explicit support?
+- Not reliable across bundlers → explicit support

 **Verify if improvements are significant**
 - 🟡 type-check time